phreeza/manuscript_axon_potentials/doc/manuscript.md

 The potential near a bifurcation (red trace in Figure 4B) has a more biphasic shape.
 There is a small initial peak, but the response is dominated by the second, negative and the third, positive peak.
-This can be understood by comparing the shape to the previous example of along a non-bifurcating axon: The initial shape resembles the non-bifurcating case, because the action potential is still mainly within the segments before the bifurcation.
+This can be understood by comparing the shape to the previous example along a non-bifurcating axon: The initial shape resembles the non-bifurcating case, because the action potential is still mainly within the segments before the bifurcation.
 As the action potential passes the bifurcation, there are now two